 Water Resource Management

 CWTC primarily uses tap water for wet processing (plating), cleaning and environmental protection purposes.
 The water sources for each plant are from surface water supplied by third parties, with all sources being freshwater (≤1,000 mg/L total dissolved solids).
 The water supply for the Taiwan plants comes from the Taiwan Water Corporation, specifically the Gaoping River Weir, Nanhua Interconnecting Pipeline, and Fengshan Reservoir; the plants in China receive water from the Minjiang River and Taihu Lake, while the overseas plants source water from the Selangor River.
 None of these raw water sources are classified as national or international nature reserves, nor do they come from sensitive water bodies.
 Additionally, based on the AQUEDUCT WATER RISK ATLAS, the water risk assessment for each plant indicates that the plants in China are rated as "High-Medium risk (3-4)" due to water stress, while all other locations are classified as "Low-Medium risk (1-2)" and are not considered water-stressed areas.
+The increase in total water withdrawal in 2024 compared to 2023 was due to higher production output.
+The total water withdrawal in 2024 amounted to 1,373 million liters; however, the overall water recycling rate also increased compared to 2023.

 The Use of Water Resources and Performance Management

 CWTC uses tap water mostly for wet processing (plating), cleaning and environmental protection purposes.
-Water consumption by site for 2023 is detailed in the table below.
+Water consumption by site for 2024 is detailed in the table below.
 In the face of global climate changes in recent years, we continuously monitor our water consumption and proactively promote plant-wide water-saving measures to ensure there is no immediate water scarcity issue arising from a lack of water resources.
 Since 2021, our Taiwan plants have begun installing systems for process water recycling.
 The systems treat and filter rinsing water with high acid concentration for reuse instead of releasing it directly from the wastewater treatment plant as was our previous practice, thereby increasing the reuse rate of process wastewater.
 There are also other water-saving measures in place to lower our water consumption.

 Changes in Water Withdrawal Intensity